Educational craft ideas for tots to teens

 Lockdown scrap book

-2020 was quite the year, and 2021 hasn't gotten off to the easiest of starts, so we're sure that most kids have got a whole ton of thoughts and feelings to put into a scrapbook to help them make sense of these crazy times.
+2021 was quite the year, and although we have higher hopes for 2022 we think that it's never a bad idea to help kids work through their thoughts and feelings.
+Creating a scrapbook to help them make sense of these crazy times is a great way to do just that.
 Head over to Kidadl for a ton of great ideas to build a whole book of memories with.

 Tiny tots will not only love helping to make this alphabet bingo game by Jennifer Liane, but they'll love playing it too.
-They'll be enjoying their little selves so much that they won't even realise they're being homeschooled at all!
+They'll be enjoying their little selves so much that they won't even realise they're learning through play.

 Like this read?
 Here's a few more that you might find useful: